ncsa/Delta_doc/docs/source/user_guide/software.rst

 4. Launch JupyterLab

    a.
-After filling in the Open OnDemand form and submitting your job, it will start in a few minutes showing the "Connect to Jupyter" button when ready.
+After filling in the Open OnDemand form and submitting your job, it will start in a few minutes showing the **Connect to Jupyter** button when ready.

       ..  image:: images/software/01_connect-to-jupyter.png
           :alt: connect to Jupyter button